FutureCommerce/Hackathon-Projects/ConsentCommerce/README.md

 ** Consent For Future Commerce Project :

-The Challenge: To Create and present a Privacy Day campaign for the annual Privacy Day  that uses consent law to make a request for transparency to a company.
+The Challenge: To Create and present a  Global Privacy Day campaign for the annual Privacy Day  that uses consent law to make a request for transparency to a company.

 The first event is on Friday at 5:30 - 8 pm London, England - its a social about consent and its use for commerce that is arranged around the kick off of the MIT Medial Labs: Future of Commerce Hackathon & Un-Conference.